 Taking cues from geckos, Stickybot uses three main principles to climb smooth surfaces.
-First, it employs hierarchical compliance that conforms at levels ranging from the microto centimeter scale.
-Second, Stickybot takes advantage of directional adhesion that allows it to smoothly engage and disengage from the surface by controlling the traction force.
-This prevents large disengagement forces from propagating throughout the body and allows the feet to adhere to surfaces when loaded in shear.
+First, it employs hierarchical compliance that conforms at levels ranging from the micrometer to centimeter scale.
+Second, Stickybot takes advantage of anisotropic adhesion that allows it to smoothly engage and disengage from the surface by controlling the traction force.
+This prevents large disengagement forces from propagating throughout the body and allows the feet to adhere themselves to surfaces when loaded in shear.
 Interestingly, the motion strategy for engaging adhesives is similar to that used for microspines [1].
-Third, Stickybot employs force control that works in conjunction with the body compliance and adhesive directional patches to control the traction forces in the feet.
+Third, Stickybot employs force control that works in conjunction with the body compliance and adhesive anisotropic patches to control the traction forces in the feet.

-Several improvements to Stickybot are planned.
-The introduction of better adhesive structures with improved hierarchical compliance will allow Stickybot to climb rougher surfaces and yield longer climbs with increased dirt resistance.
-Another degree of freedom at the ankle joints is necessary to climb downward.
-Additional sensors in the feet will allow the robot to detect when proper contact has been made, which will improve the reliability of climbing on varying surfaces.
-Once the climbing technology is more mature, the ability to climb smooth surfaces will be integrated into the RiSE family of robots in an attempt to design a machine capable of climbing a wide variety of man-made and natural surfaces using a combination of adhesion and microspines [19].
+The introduction of better adhesive structures with improved hierarchical compliances will allow Stickybot to climb rougher surfaces and yield longer climbs with an increased resistance to becoming dirty.
+These improvements may also permit the climbing of overhanging surfaces.
+Other improvements include improved force control and more attention to the gait and control of internal forces.
+Additional sensors in the feet should allow the robot to detect when good or poor contact has been made, which will improve the reliability of climbing on varying surfaces.
+Additional degrees of freedom in the body should allow the robot to master vertical-horizontal transitions and other discontinuities.
+Once the climbing technology is understood, the ability to climb smooth surfaces will be integrated into the RiSE family of robots in an attempt to design a machine capable of climbing a wide variety of man-made and natural surfaces using a combination of adhesion and microspines [18].